rstropek/ts-angular-workshop/angular/9090-router/readme.md

 We already worked on [examples using the PokeAPI](https://github.com/rstropek/ts-angular-workshop/tree/master/rest-fundamentals/9040-pokelist) in this year, can you remember?
 This time we are going to use this public Web API again.

-You have to create an Angular 7 app that uses the Angular router. **Note** that it is highly recommended to complete this homework because it is similar to the example in the upcoming exam.
+You have to create an Angular app that uses the Angular router.

 ## Requirements